Career Counselors: Employment Info & Qualifications

 Demand for school and career counselors in general is expected to grow, with positions predicted to increase by 8% from 2014-2024, according to the U.S. Bureau of Labor Statistics (BLS).
 The median annual salary for an educational, guidance, school, or vocational counselor in 2015 was $53,660, according to BLS figures.

 Alternate Career Options

-Social workers help people who are having problems, whether they're employment-, personal-, family- or health-related.
+Social workers help people who are having problems, whether they're employment-, personal-, family-, or health-related.
 They sit down and talk with clients to identify issues and the steps required for meeting goals (like getting a job) or adjusting to new situations (like a divorce).
-Social workers who meet education and licensing requirements may also treat clients in private practice who may be experiencing behavioral, emotional or mental problems.
+Social workers who meet education and licensing requirements may also treat clients in private practice that may be experiencing behavioral, emotional, or mental problems.
 Social workers with a bachelor's degree can get an entry-level, direct service job; in some cases, state licensing is required.
 Those who want to work in clinical practice as a licensed clinical social worker (LCSW) need a master's degree, work experience, and a state license.

 High School Teacher

 High school teachers are required to have at least a bachelor's degree in the subject they want to teach and a state teaching license, which usually requires passing a series of exams; private school teachers may be exempt.
 Teachers are sometimes also required to eventually earn a master's degree, depending on the state.
-The BLS predicts that jobs for high school teachers are expected to grow 6% from 2012-2022.
-High school teachers (not counting those who taught vocational or special education students) earned median pay of $55,050 in 2012, per the BLS.
+The BLS predicts that jobs for high school teachers are expected to grow 6% from 2014-2024.
+High school teachers (not counting those who taught vocational or special education students) earned median pay of $57,200 in 2015, per the BLS.